jfreeman812/QE-Tools/tags.md

 Additional tags may and will be used by individual QE Devs in their own repos, however, only the tags listed here should be accepted into a master/"blessed" group repo.

+The reason for these tags is two fold:
+* to allow us to control test selection during test runs
+* to generate automatic scoping / coverage reports for management

-The 'purpose' column indicates why we are using the tag, and is also the name of the reporting group for that tag.
+The 'purpose' column indicates why we are using the tag, and is also the name of the group for that tag in the scoping report.
-At the moment, tags with the same purpose are mutually exclusive.
-The 'report as' column indicates how the tag is shown when reported.
+The 'report as' column indicates how the tag is shown in the scoping report.

+Tags with the same purpose are mutually exclusive.

 Note: The 'smoke' designation is used throughout Rackspace, though each team has their own interpretation of it.